 Carrie has lived in Saranac Lake, NY in the Adirondack Mountains for 34 years.
 Her first guiding experience was when she was 20, a job that entailed taking US students to the USSR and Siberia.
 Her love of the outdoors comes from her parents.
 They taught her many outdoors skills and showed her how to hike, ski, row, sail and fish from an early age; in fact,the first peak she climbed was Camels Hump in Vermont at the age of 6!
 These days she is an avid downhill, cross-country and backcountry skier and is a licensed guide for whitewater rafting, hiking, camping and paddling.

 Claire is a long-time lover of nature, fitness and all things outdoors.
 She first attended an AGC backpacking trip as a participant in 2014, and later joined as a guide!
 Guiding came as a second career for Claire after she retired from her role as a public school art teacher.
 Having always drawn inspiration from nature in her personal artwork, Claire’s creativity shines through in her guiding.
 Claire lives with her husband Emil in Stockertown, PA where they raised their three children.
 When not guiding, she spends the winter months as a visiting Artist in Residence, sharing the connection of art and nature with local students.
 She also instructs kayak and stand-up paddle board.
 Claire enjoys spending time with family and friends, cooking, gardening, biking, hiking, camping and travel

 Debra is a native New Englander and is currently living in Rhode Island.
 As part of a military family she has lived in a number of places around the world, including Italy and Cuba.
 When she is not guiding she is helping out in the office and teaching fitness and spin classes at the local gym.
-She loves to hike, kayak, bike, snowshoe, dog walk and sail.
+She loves to hike, kayak, bike, snowshoe and sail on the waters off Rhode Island.
 She especially loves sharing these experiences with others.